 - Offers are planned to commence during November.
 Timing of subsequent round offers will depend on the outcome of previous rounds

 - An offer cannot automatically be deferred; in exceptional circumstances, a deferral request may be considered on a case-by-case basis.
 Applicants should consider their personal circumstances and apply during an admissions period where they are prepared to commence should they receive an offer.

 Australian citizens (including dual citizenship holders), permanent residents and New Zealand citizens must apply for a domestic place.

-Graduate applicants for the DMD, DPM, DOpt and/or MPharm who believe they fit the rural definition must submit the Graduate Rural Eligibility form (PDF 240KB) in order to be considered for a Rural place.
+Graduate applicants for Dentistry, Podiatric Medicine, Optometry, Pharmacy or Social Work who believe they fit the rural definition must submit UWA's Graduate Rural Eligibility form to be considered for a Rural place.
 This form will be available during the domestic application period.
 Domestic graduate applicants for Medicine will indicate their eligibility via GEMSAS.
-Contact the HMS Admissions team for further information.
+Contact the Specialist Admissions team for further information.

 Applicants who are not Australian citizens, permanent residents or New Zealand citizens, must apply for an international place.
 International students who have applied or are intending to apply for Australian permanent residency or citizenship need to be aware of the following:

 - An offer for an international place will lapse if the applicant’s residency status changes before commencement.
 Applicants in this situation will need to re-apply during the next admissions period for a domestic place.